-- h.
-Pyrophoric Chemicals

-- Securing of gas cylinders i.
-Not applicable

-- Decontamination ii. procedures

-Personnel: Wash hands and arms with soap and water immediately following any skin contact with pyrophoric chemicals.
+- i.
+Securing of gas cylinders Not applicable - ii.
+Decontamination procedures Personnel: Wash hands and arms with soap and water immediately following any skin contact with pyrophoric chemicals. - iii.

-- iii.
 Designated area Not applicable - iv.
 Emergency procedure

 Emergency procedures which address response actions to fires, explosions, spills, injury to staff, or the development of sign and symptom of overexposure must be developed.
 The procedures shall address as a minimum the following: